CODAIT/pardata/CONTRIBUTING.rst

 want stable packages that are used by us for these purposes.
 We let `Renovate`_ verify that bumping the versions won't break anything before we actually upgrade any of these dependencies.

-We should not pin the actual dependencies of PyDAX (as specified in :file:`setup.py`), because PyDAX is an intermediate software layer -- those should be pinned only by the actual deployed application that depends on PyDAX.
+We should not pin the actual dependencies of ParData (as specified in :file:`setup.py`), because ParData is an intermediate software layer -- those should be pinned only by the actual deployed application that depends on ParData.
 We should only code the info of supported versions of these dependencies.
 If there is some regression or incompatibilities in the latest versions of our dependencies, we should either work around them, or update :file:`setup.py` to avoid depending on those versions.